Franticware/miscellaneous/FlashKit-MD-SRAM/README.md

 It was tested with Wolfenstein 3d (homebrew) and Sonic 3.

-Please be aware that it is possible that it will restrict ROM size to just 2 MB (instead of 4).
+Please be aware that it will probably restrict ROM size to just 2 MB (instead of full 4 MB) - Pocahontas did not work after this mod.
+So it might be better to just go with the ready made 2MB Cart with the save function that is offered at the same link.

+I am currently not sure if it is possible to change this mod so that it would support both options (4 MB without save, 2 MB with save) at the same time, be it automatically or with some kind of a switch.

 Parts for the save function:
 ----------------------------